skettios/LuaBackend/README.md

 That is the minimum you would need to have a functioning script.
 The rest is on you.
 The scripts in LuaEngine function just as if they were regular Lua scripts.
 Because... they kind of are!

-In DOCUMENT.md, you can find the cheatsheet to all LuaBackend specific functions.
+In **DOCUMENT.md**, you can find the cheatsheet to all LuaBackend specific functions.
-In INSTALL.md, you can find how to install each version of LuaBackend.
+In **INSTALL.md**, you can find how to install each version of LuaBackend.

 ## Important Notes to using LuaBackend

 - All values are unsigned.
 - There is no limit for the amount of scripts loaded at this moment.

+## Credits

+- @Y2K-x for config.h and config.cpp files.

 ## External Libraries